josephmancuso/django-heroku-production/README.md

 ## Deployment to Heroku

 Deploying to Heroku is incredibly easy.
-Once you finished everything in First Steps above, just navigate to the `/easy_deploy` folder and run on Windows
+Once you finished everything in First Steps above, just set `DEBUG=True`, navigate to the `/easy_deploy` folder and run on Windows

     $ .\deploy.bat